Marquette County Treasurer

 Both Offices Closed on Holidays - Click for Holiday Lists

-The Treasurer's Office accepts credit card and e-check payments for delinquent real property taxes.
+The Treasurer's Office accepts debit/credit card payments for delinquent real property taxes.
 For more information click here.

 The office of County Treasurer was established by the Michigan State Constitution.
 The Treasurer is an elected official and serves a 4-year term.
 The majority of the Treasurer’s duties are set by statute, however authority is also provided for by the County Board of Commissioners.